SuperMairio/1320071.github.io/_posts/2020-08-05-discord-bot.md

 ---

 If you have read part one of the Adventures of RockyBot then you will know that I prevously attempted to make this in Twitter.
 Not wanting to simply give up on providing the world with photos of my cat I decided to try and make the bot on Discord instead.
-(Spoiler alert: it went really well)
+Spoiler alert: it went really well (* ^ ω ^)

 ## Set-up